harshulj/tweetlake/README.md

 ##### Road Ahead
 This is just a beginning for TweetLake.
 I want to convert TweetLake into a big data framework for twitter data.
 A framework like [scrapy](scrapy.org), which can be extended with easy.
 Currently I am adding support for Support vector Machine and Naive Bayes Classifier.
 I'll also add some example commands and algorithms.

-If you have any suggestions or comments please write them below.
+If you have any suggestions or comments please open a ticket.
 I would love to get a feedback on what features to add.